wbean1/wbean1.info/content/posts/blueprint.md

 date: 2023-06-22T14:43:15-05:00
 ---

 So this is more or less the Blueprint I follow for my life.
-This is a somewhat sarcastic response to [Bryan Johnson (entrepreneur)](https://en.wikipedia.org/wiki/Bryan_Johnson_(entrepreneur))'s [Blueprint](https://blueprint.bryanjohnson.co/), which I find 50% facinating & 50% utterly ridiculous.
+This is a somewhat sarcastic response to [Bryan Johnson (entrepreneur)](https://en.wikipedia.org/wiki/Bryan_Johnson_(entrepreneur))'s [Blueprint](https://blueprint.bryanjohnson.co/), which I find 50% fascinating & 50% utterly ridiculous.

 ## Just Keep Running